 VexTab is proprietary and not free for commercial usage.
 Meh.

 There are two promising solutions: Dan Ringwalt’s “VexFlow MusicXML Plugin” and Taehoon Moon’s “Concerto Project”.
-We took a close look at both you can look here.
+We took a close look at both.
 It turned out that both would need a complete overhaul.

 3. Reward for non open source software

 On February 8, 2016 VexFlow issued a $5,000 bounty for creating a MusicXML Parser for VexFlow.

 “If you win, you must transfer full ownership of the code to me.
 This means that you may be unable to use, build derivative works from, or redistribute any code developed for this bounty.”

 We feel that in the future displaying sheet music on the web should be common knowledge like it is displaying this piece of text in your browser.

 4. Web app “Practice Bird”

 Our new product “Practice Bird” is a practice log for musicians.
 As a web app we need to display sheet music in web browsers.

 A great community already evolved around VexFlow.
 A recent comment on GitHub shows that there is strong need for a MusicXML parser:

 “Why don’t we all, everyone in this thread who expressed interest in building this but having it stay open-source, build it together openly on github? (…)”